soyaoki/CarND-Traffic-Sign-Classifier/writeup.md

 To improve the model, I will put 1x1 convolution layer as first layer.
 It might help extracting more features.
 And I will turn kernel' size of second convolution layer.
 I setted 5x5 kernel in all convolution layer.
 It might help extracting more features too.

-*Confusion matrix and Consideration
+* Confusion matrix and Consideration

-Confusion matrix of test dataset is shown below.
+---> Confusion matrix of test dataset is shown below.

 3 (Speed limit (50km/h)) was classified as 5 (Speed limit (80km/h)): 28 times

-27 (Pedestrians) was classified as 29 (Bycycles crossing): 24 times 41 (End of no passing) was classified as 9 (No passing): 19 times 17 (No entry) was classified as 40 (Roundabout mandatory): 18 times(why?
+27 (Pedestrians) was classified as 29 (Bycycles crossing): 24 times

+41 (End of no passing) was classified as 9 (No passing): 19 times

+17 (No entry) was classified as 40 (Roundabout mandatory): 18 times(why?
 I don't think these looks like each other...)

 These traffic sign looks like each other.
 So it might be so difficult to classify these traffic sign.
 To classify these correctly, we need images which have more high resolution.

 ![alt text](./output_images/confusionmat_saved_myself.png)